AnarchistsPrime Price Down 79.4% Over Last 7 Days (ACP)

 AnarchistsPrime Profile

 Multiple Algorithms hashing algorithm.
-It launched on March 24th, 2015.
+It was first traded on March 24th, 2015.
 AnarchistsPrime’s total supply is 4,394,874 coins.
-The official website for AnarchistsPrime is www.anarchistsprime.info.
 AnarchistsPrime’s official Twitter account is @anarchistsprime.
+AnarchistsPrime’s official website is www.anarchistsprime.info.

-AnarchistsPrime can be traded on the following cryptocurrency exchanges: CoinExchange.
-It is usually not presently possible to purchase alternative cryptocurrencies such as AnarchistsPrime directly using U.S. dollars.
-Investors seeking to trade AnarchistsPrime should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase AnarchistsPrime using one of the exchanges listed above.
+AnarchistsPrime can be traded on these cryptocurrency exchanges: CoinExchange.
+It is usually not possible to purchase alternative cryptocurrencies such as AnarchistsPrime directly using U.S. dollars.
+Investors seeking to trade AnarchistsPrime should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase AnarchistsPrime using one of the aforementioned exchanges.

 Receive News & Updates for AnarchistsPrime Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AnarchistsPrime and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.